runtimeverification/proof-checker/docs/proof-language.md

     and push an implication/application to the stack with appropriate arguments.

+`StrongImplication <n:u8>`
+:   Consume n + 1 patterns from the stack and add a strong implication to the stack

 `Exists <var_id:u8>`/`Mu <var_id:u8>`
 :   Consume a pattern from the stack, and push the corresponding pattern to the stack, if well-formed.